-- UKPEN membership does not affect the affiliation of local groups, UKPEN is a network aimed at bringing together local groups to help provide them with support in areas not yet covered
+- UKPEN linkage does not affect the affiliation of local groups, UKPEN is a network aimed at bringing together local groups to help provide them with support in areas not yet covered

-- UKPEN does not have any of its own ‘branches’ or ‘chapters’, its member groups are free-standing organisations and UKPEN cannot dictate any actions that its members must take.
+- UKPEN does not have any of its own ‘branches’ or ‘chapters’, its linked groups are free-standing organisations and UKPEN cannot dictate any actions that its members must take.